LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab01-VariablesDatTypesAndOperators.md

 **Problems:**

 1. Create a variable `firstName` and set its value to your first name as a string.
+Print the `firstName` variable to the console.
 2. Create a variable `favoriteColor` and set its value to your favorite color as a string.
-3. Print the `favoriteColor` variable to the console.
+Print the `favoriteColor` variable to the console.

 ------

-### 5. Concatenating Strings
+### 5. Joining (Concatenating) Strings

 **Concept:** "Concatenation" is the process of joining two or more strings together to create a new, single string.
 You do this using the same `+` operator you use for adding numbers.